Terminal Slack with Pidgin

 - Get the main token (

-) via devtools->Application->Storage->Local Storage (search forxoxc-
+$MAIN) via devtools->Application->Storage->Local Storage (search forxoxc-)- Search for

-then find it underlocalConfig_v2/teams/token
+xoxcthen find it underlocalConfig_v2/teams/token

 - Search for